This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Once the message has been successfully processed, service B deletes the message from the queue.
 This ensures that the

-message is only processed one time.
+message is processed only one time.

-Queues are most often used for tasks that run in the background, as opposed to tasks you do during a live request
+Queues are most often used for tasks that run in the background as opposed to tasks you do during a live request

-that in the background, rather than making the user wait for it.
+that in the background rather than making the user wait for it.
 To do that, your frontend server stores the original

 process reads the message from the queue, downloads the image from the file server, processes the image, and when it’s